rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ### GitOps and Continuous Deployment

 **Essential Watching** (15 minutes):
-- [GitOps Explained in 100 Seconds](https://www.youtube.com/watch?v=f5EpcWp0THw) by Fireship - Quick GitOps overview
+- [What is GitOps, How GitOps works and Why it's so useful](https://www.youtube.com/watch?v=f5EpcWp0THw) by TechWorld with Nana - Quick GitOps overview
 - [ArgoCD Tutorial for Beginners](https://www.youtube.com/watch?v=MeU5_k9ssrs) by TechWorld with Nana - ArgoCD implementation

 **Reference Documentation**: